- Choose a CRM ambassador

 We have found that the best way for organizations to “boost” and then “sustain” high CRM end-user adoption is to develop and implement a comprehensive user adoption strategy.
 Many CRM failures occur when organizations only focus on the “on-time” and “on-budget” delivery of the technology, but neglect the necessary actions to drive and maintain user adoption over the life of the system.

 It is important to recognize that CRM end-user adoption is all about changing user behaviors, it is not about technology.
 The skills and methods you use to change behavior are very different than those required to build and deliver effective CRM systems.
-This means that the people who lead and manage your CRM system implementation may not be (and probably are not) the right people to lead the user adoption program.
+This means that the people who lead and manage your CRM implementation may not be (and probably are not) the right people to lead the user adoption program.

 Here are some (though not all) key elements of a CRM end-user adoption program: